garynth41/-Java-Programming-and-Software-Engineering-Fundamentals-Specialization/Programming Foundations with JavaScript, HTML and CSS/README.md

 <hr>

-<h3>Update 19 Sept 2017:</h3>
+<h3>Update 19 June 2019:</h3>
-I finished the course in 4 weeks and it was a great experience.
+I successfully completed this course in 3 weeks, while working fulltime and taking care of my family.
+It was a great experience.
 Here's <a href="https://www.coursera.org/account/accomplishments/certificate/PBDEEDB3MAER">the link to the Certificate.</a>

 <h3>What I learned in this course:</h3>
 1- HTML and CSS <br/>